 The brand also collaborates world-famous football players, athletes and singers to inspire.
 “Calling All Creators” campaign created by 72AndSunny is a great example of that collaboration.
 You can learn the campaign details from here and watch the video below.

 Six cities (London, Los Angeles, New York, Paris, Shanghai, and Tokyo) where shape the consumers’ perception, trends, and buying decisions have strategic importance for Adidas.
 In Europe, they focus on selling especially soccer products, but the US is a key country for other subsidiaries like basketball and baseball.
 North America is the biggest market in the sporting goods industry, and its total share is 40%.

 The company is constantly revisiting its portfolio and concentrating on the core brand Adidas and Reebok.
 Thus the brand makes more precise targeting and reduces complexities.
 Footwear and apparel under Adidas Neo and Originals names continue to grow.
 Adidas has repositioned Reebok for more profitability during 2018.
 For Reebok, they collaborate influential women designers like Victoria Beckham and women who want to change the world like Ariana Grande and Gigi Hadid.

 Even if Adidas has a strong competitor, they’re trying to be the best sporting goods company in the world and they have no intention to give up the game.
 Using digital, technology, right targeting, speedy manufacturing processes, innovation and collaborations the brand is getting closer to catch the world’s number one.
 I guess we’ll continue to watch these two sportswear giants’ competition for long years.

-If you want to see more digital campaigns and read more news from Adidas, please visit this page!
+If you want to explore the digital marketing and social media campaigns from Adidas, have a look at this page!